MrBrezina/mrbrezina.com/README.md

 ## Workshops

 - *Guest feedback sessions.* At: [TypeParis Talks](https://typeparis.com/events/), Paris, France, 2022.
-- *Návrh logotypu pro neznámý skript [Design of a logotype for an unfamiliar script]* (In Czech.)
+- *Návrh logotypu pro neznámý skript.* (In Czech.)
 At: Faculty of Informatics, Masaryk University, Brno, 2019.
 - *A brief introduction to Python for data visualisation.* At: The Department of Typography and Graphic Communication, The University of Reading, Reading, 2016.
 - *A brief introduction to Python for type designers.* At: The Department of Typography and Graphic Communication, The University of Reading, Reading, 2015.
 - *Concepts for originality in typeface design and general feedback.* At: The Department of Typography and Graphic Communication, The University of Reading, Reading, 2013.